 The fifth edition of Rajasthan Film Festival commenced on 14th September and continued till 16th September at Deep Smriti Auditorium, Jaipur.

-In order to further cultivate Rajasthani culture among today’s youth, every year Rajasthan Film Festival organises various ethnic activities in numerous schools and colleges.
+In order to further cultivate a Rajasthani culture among today’s youth, every year Rajasthan Film Festival organizes various ethnic activities in numerous schools and colleges.
 During the three day festival, on the first day, a Rajasthani theme based dance competition was organized for students.
-Almost forty four institutions came together on our monumental platform and took part in cultivating Rajasthani culture.
-Scores of students danced Ghoomar and Kalbeliya to their hearts’ delight to celebrate the being of Rajasthan.
+Almost forty-four institutions came together on our monumental platform and took part in cultivating Rajasthani culture.
+Scores of students danced the Ghoomar and Kalbeliya to their hearts’ delight to celebrate the being of Rajasthan.
 J.D.
-Maheshwari fulfilled chairmanship for this event while actress Neha Shree, singer Mohit Gaur, choreographer Nikki Thapa and writer Kunal Verma posed as the judges.
-Maharani Girls’ College bagged the first prize in this competition, taking home with them, a cash prize of twenty one thousand rupees along with the trophy.
+Maheshwari fulfilled chairmanship for this event while actress Neha Shree, singer Mohit Gaur, choreographer Nikki Thapa, and writer Kunal Verma posed as the judges.
+Maharani Girls’ College bagged the first prize in this competition, taking home with them a cash prize of twenty-one thousand rupees along with the trophy.

 On the second day, a discussion and press conference was organized to talk about the condition and direction of Rajasthani cinema.
-It began by honouring the revolutionary Balji Bhurji by showcasing a sand art film on him, made by Mahendra Gaur.
-This twenty five minute film glorified the voice that Balji Bhurji raised against the Englishmen in 1857.
-Next up, actors, directors, artists, technicians, writers, and all persons involved in Rajasthani cinema discussed various aspects of Rajasthani cinema and brought to attention, the importance of Rajasthani as a language and culture.
-Inspired by this discourse, TV’s famous S K Surana stated that rajasthani films would be aired and television without any tariff.
-Through the medium of satellite TV, Rajasthani culture will reach every home through films and nothing could be better for the progress and growth of Rajasthani cinema.
+It began by honoring the revolutionary Balji Bhurji by showcasing a sand art film on him, made by Mahendra Gaur.
+This twenty-five-minute film glorified the voice that Balji Bhurji raised against the Englishmen in 1857.
+Next up, actors, directors, artists, technicians, writers, and all persons involved in Rajasthani cinema discussed various aspects of Rajasthani cinema and brought to attention the importance of Rajasthani as a language and culture.
+Inspired by this discourse, TV’s famous S K Surana stated that Rajasthani films would be aired on television without any tariff.
+Through the medium of satellite TV, the Rajasthani culture will reach every home through films and nothing could be better for the progress and growth of Rajasthani cinema.
 The aforementioned conference was headed by Chief Justice Mahendra Singh Raghav along with founder Sanjana Sharma, who threw light on the main proceedings of the film festival.